T99Rots/flutter_metaballs/README.md

 | `double? glowRadius`          | `0.7`                         | 0 to 1          | A multiplier to indicate the radius of the glow                  |
 | `double? glowIntensity`       | `0.6`                         | 0 to 1          | The brightness of the glow around the ball                       |
 | `Widget? child`               |                               |                 | A widget to be placed on top of the Metaballs widget             |

+## Web support
+On web the gradients are currently manually implemented in webgl because `ShaderMask` is currently not supported on web.
+Because of that certain gradient features are currently not implemented like the `focal` and `focalRadius` options on the `RadialGradient` and the transform matrix on all gradients.
+Support for these options will probably be added in a later release but currently don't have high priority.
+If you depend on these features feel free to open a feature request or pull request on github.